* This is the Professional Version. *

 Community-Acquired Pneumonia in Adults

 Some forms of community-acquired pneumonia are preventable with vaccination.
 Pneumococcal conjugate vaccine (PCV13) is recommended for children age 2 mo to 2 yr and for adults ≥ 19 yr with certain comorbid (including immunocompromising) conditions.
 Pneumococcal polysaccharide vaccine (PPSV23) is given to all adults ≥ 65 yr and to any patient ≥ 2 yr who has risk factors for pneumococcal infections, including but not limited to those with underlying heart, lung, or immune system disorders and those who smoke (see Table: Vaccine Administration Guidelines for Adults).
 The full list of indications for both pneumococcal vaccines can be seen at the CDC website.
-H. influenzae type b (Hib) vaccine (for patients < 2 yr), varicella vaccine (for patients < 18 mo and a later booster vaccine), and influenza vaccine (for patients age ≥ 65 and those at high risk—see Overview of Immunization and see Table: Recommended Immunization Schedule for Ages 0–6 yr) are also indicated.
+Recommendations for other vaccines can be found at this CDC website, such as H. influenzae type b (Hib) vaccine (for patients < 2 yr), varicella vaccine (for patients < 18 mo and a later booster vaccine), and influenza vaccine (annually for everyone ≥ 6 mo and especially for those at higher risk of developing serious flu-related complications).
+This higher risk group includes people ≥ 65 years and people of any age with certain chronic medical conditions (such as diabetes, asthma, or heart disease), pregnant women, and young children (see Table: Recommended Immunization Schedule for Ages 0–6 yr).

 In high-risk patients who are not vaccinated against influenza and household contacts of patients with influenza, oseltamivir 75 mg po once/day or zanamivir 10 po mg once/day can be given for 2 wk and started within 48 h of exposure may prevent influenza (although resistance has recently been described for oseltamivir).